 Over the years, several variations of White Rabbit candies have been, including flavors like red bean, chocolate, and matcha.
 Yet, the original remains an all-time favorite.
 Its legacy is cemented by its inclusion in various global events and its status as a gift, especially during the Lunar New Year.

-About White Rabbit Candy & Its Ingredients
+White Rabbit Candy Common Used Ingredients List:

 Is White Rabbit Candy Halal?